AlperSrgn/VideoDownloader/README.md

 python build.py
 ```

-The build script handles the PyInstaller build process and automatically resolves the local FFmpeg binary path through imageio_ffmpeg.
+The build script handles the PyInstaller build process and automatically resolves the local FFmpeg binary path through `imageio_ffmpeg`.
 No manual path configuration is required.

 ---